Tapantí-Macizo de la Muerte National Park (Costa Rica)

-Tapantí - Macizo de la Muerte National Park protects the lush northern slopes of the Cordillera de Talamanca and its diverse ecosystems and life zones.
+Tapantí-Macizo de la Muerte National Park protects the lush northern slopes of the Cordillera de Talamanca in central Costa Rica and its diverse ecosystems and life zones.
 The highest point of the Pan-American Highway occurs at the Cerro de la Muerte.

-Tapantí - Macizo de la Muerte National Park protects the lush northern slopes of the Cordillera de Talamanca which extends from eastern Costa Rica into neighboring western Panama.
+Tapantí-Macizo de la Muerte National Park protects the lush northern slopes of the Cordillera de Talamanca in central Costa Rica, which extends into neighboring western Panama.

 Cerro de la Muerte

-In the year 2000, the park was expanded to include the infamous Cerro de la Muerte (Mountain of Death).
-The highest point along the entire Pan-American Highway occurs here in the Carretera Interamericana Sur segment, at 3,335 m (10,942 ft).
+In 2000, the National Park was expanded to include the infamous Cerro de la Muerte (Mountain of Death).
+The highest point along the Pan-American Highway is in the Carretera Interamericana Sur segment, at 3,335 m (10,942 ft).

 - peat bogs